 - be satisfied that the proposed route will not be substantially less convenient for the public to use than the existing route

 - consider the effect of the diversion on public enjoyment of the route as a whole, on other land served by the existing route, and on the land (and any land held with it) where the new route is created

 - have due regard to the needs of agriculture (including the breeding or keeping of horses), forestry and the desirability of conserving nature

 Councils also have powers to make diversion orders under section 257 of the Town and Country Planning Act 1990.
 A council can use this power where it is satisfied that it is necessary for a footpath, bridleway or restricted byway to be diverted in order to enable development to be carried out in accordance with planning permission granted by the council.
-The disadvantages or loss likely to arise to users of the route as a result of the change has to be considered by the council.
+The disadvantage or loss likely to arise to users of the route as a result of the change has to be considered by the council.
 It should not be assumed that an order will be made simply because planning permission has been granted.

 These use a council's powers under section 118 of the Highways Act 1980 to remove a public right of way from the definitive map.

 Before making an extinguishment order, a council needs to:

 - be satisfied that the footpath, bridleway or restricted byway concerned is not needed for public use

 - take into account what the likely use of the footpath, bridleway, or restricted byway would be if an order was not made

 - take into account the effect the change would have on the land the route currently crosses